lumol-org/lumol/doc/book/tutorial/water.rst

 - the force field (potential definitions) ``water-fSCP.toml``.

-You can download them :download:`here <../data/water.zip>`, and run the simulation with ``lumol nacl.toml``.
+You can download them :download:`here <../data/water.zip>`, and run the simulation with ``lumol water.toml``.
 The simulation should finish in a few minutes.

 The input files commented